-No threatened plant or animal species are expected on site.
+No threatened plant or animal species are expected to be on site and will therefore not be impacted by the proposed development.

 Describe the manner in which any other biological aspects will be impacted:

 The proposed development is not expected have any impact on any other biological aspects.